Book now for $1,200 off LASIK* + Enjoy Easy and Fast LASIK Financing**

 Online Astigmatism Tests

-At-home astigmatism testing, where you conduct the exam yourself, is not going to get accurate enough data points to determine what prescription of glasses or contacts you need to correct astigmatism.
-However, it can help you determine if you have astigmatism.
+At-home astigmatism testing, where you conduct the exam yourself, is not designed to determine what prescription of glasses or contacts you need to correct astigmatism.
+It can only help you determine if you have astigmatism.

 test